edjeong99/stock2021/README.md

 This is a personal project to learn/improve my software development skills.
 It is a simple app that retrieve/display stock price in real time

-#Funtionality
+#Functionality
-- fetch stock info from a public APIs
+- fetch pre-defined stocks' info from a public APIs
 - display stock info
-- add/remove stock to the list of stocks to display
+- add/remove stock
 - plan to add PWA, backend, etc

 #Tech Stack